kpnguyen21/space-challenge/README.md

 **Objective**

-The objective of this project is to create a real-time SQL-based agent assignment algorithm for Astra Luxury Travel’s Enterprise Intelligence Department.
-The algorithm ingests customer information, including `Name`, `Communication Method`, `Lead Source`, `Destination`, and `Launch Location`, and identifies the most suitable travel agent available for each prospective customer.
+The objective of this project was to create a real-time SQL-based agent assignment algorithm for Astra Luxury Travel’s Enterprise Intelligence Department.
+The algorithm ingested customer information, including `Name`, `Communication Method`, `Lead Source`, `Destination`, and `Launch Location`, and identifies the most suitable travel agent available for each prospective customer.

 **Assumptions**

-Prior to development, the following assumptions are made:
+Prior to development, the following assumptions were made:

-- Only two `Communication Methods` are supported: `Phone Call` and `Text`.
+- Only two `Communication Methods` were supported: `Phone Call` and `Text`.
 - There are two `Lead Sources`:
-    - `Organic`: Customers discover the company naturally through marketing efforts such as search engines, social media, or word of mouth.
+    - `Organic`: Customers discovered the company naturally through marketing efforts such as search engines, social media, or word of mouth.
-    - `Bought`: Customers are acquired through paid advertising campaigns or purchased contact lists, including paid search and social media ads.
+    - `Bought`: Customers were acquired through paid advertising campaigns or purchased contact lists, including paid search and social media ads.
-- The company currently offers travel to the following destinations: `Europa`, `Ganymede`, `Mars`, `Titan`, and `Venus`.
+- The company currently offered travel to the following destinations: `Europa`, `Ganymede`, `Mars`, `Titan`, and `Venus`.
-- Launch locations are limited to: `Dallas-Fort Worth Launch Complex`, `Dubai Interplanetary Hub`, `London Ascension Platform`, `New York Orbital Gateway`, `Sydney Stellar Port`, and `Tokyo Spaceport Terminal`.
+- Launch locations were limited to: `Dallas-Fort Worth Launch Complex`, `Dubai Interplanetary Hub`, `London Ascension Platform`, `New York Orbital Gateway`, `Sydney Stellar Port`, and `Tokyo Spaceport Terminal`.
-- Agent assignments operate on a first-come, first-served basis, meaning the first customer to initiate contact is matched with the best available agent.
+- Agent assignments operated on a first-come, first-served basis, meaning the first customer to initiate contact was matched with the best available agent.
 - An agent may be assigned multiple customers.
-However, agents with fewer active assignments are prioritized when matching new customers.
+However, agents with fewer active assignments were prioritized when matching new customers.

-Customers who do not meet the criteria outlined above will not be added to the customer list.
-Should Astra expand its destinations or launch locations in the future, the algorithm will be updated to accommodate these changes.
+Customers who did not meet the criteria outlined above will not be added to the customer list.
+Should Astra expand its destinations or launch locations in the future, the algorithm would be updated to accommodate these changes.

 ---